-Smart contracts are one of the trendiest and potentially impactful innovations of the decade.
+Smart contract adoption is one of the trendiest and potentially impactful innovations of the decade.
 They are versatile, can be used to regulate both small- and large-scale agreements, and span multiple industries.

 Prolonged contract elaboration processes, lack of proper enforcement, and high storage costs are all resolved efficiently once a smart contract is implemented.

 Want to empower your business while reducing time and operational costs?
 Start smart contract adoption with Blaize!

 Although it’s hard to say confidently that smart contracts implementation will fully replace contract-based law as we know it, it’s clear they are going to become widespread and help business owners and public officials push the frontier when it comes to reducing the amount of time, money, and effort needed to reach a common ground between the involved parties.